preetijuturu/p280s21project3/README.md

 - Esteban: For Causality
 - Laura: Cons for Causality, maybe looking at associations would be easier.
 - Wajiha: potential air quality data from non-profit.
 Looking at Inland Empire
-- Demographics, Ethniticy, Gender Income is provided in SEDA Potential Forms of Measurements/datasets
+- **Demographics, Ethniticy, Gender Income Variables were provided in SEDA** Potential Forms of Measurements/datasets
 - Air Pollution
+- Project Proposal will be finalized in Hack md link and then transferred to GitHUb

 Questions:
-1. How do we pull student test performance from SED Website?
+1. How do we pull student test performance from SEDA Website?
-3.
+Pending Decisions on which type of school (public, private, charter school)
+2. How do we define school districts?